SvenGroot/Ookii.CommandLine/docs/Migrating.md

 versions.
 This article explains what you need to know to migrate your code to the new version.

-Although there are quite a few changes, it's likely your application will not require many modifications unless you used subcommands or heavily customized the usage help format.
+Although there are quite a few changes, it's likely your application will not require many modifications unless you used subcommands, heavily customized the usage help format, or used custom argument value conversion.

 ## .Net Framework support